-- School begins at 7:55 A.M. and dismisses at 2:55 P.M. - Early Dismissal 12:10 P.M. - Students must not arrive before 7:25 A.M. as there will be no teachers on duty before that time. - Bus riders will unload on the west side while car riders will unload on the south side (pond side) of the school. - Walkers and bike riders will arrive on the pond side of the school.
-Walkers and bike riders need a permission form, signed by the parent, to walk. - Upon arrival, students are to report to their homeroom teacher's classroom.
-Students who eat breakfast at school are to eat breakfast first and then report to their assigned area. - Tardy students must report to the office for an admit slip so they can be admitted to class. - Students are tardy if they arrive to class after 7:55 A.M.
+- Students must not arrive before 7:25 A.M. as there will be no teachers on duty before that time. - Bus riders will unload on the west side. - Car riders will unload on the south side (pond side) of the school. - Walkers and bike riders will arrive on the pond side of the school.
+Walkers and bike riders need a permission form, signed by the parent, to walk. - Upon arrival, students are given the option to a Grab-and-Go breakfast.
+Students then report to homeroom.
+Students will bring their breakfast to homeroom. - Students who are tardy must report to the office for an admit slip in order to be admitted to class. - Students are tardy if they arrive to class after 7:55 A.M.
+Parents are required to sign in students who arrive after 7:55.